 Make a list of jobs they need help with, like mowing the lawn, cleaning the bath, or vacuuming the stairs.
 It’s always a good idea to balance the requirements with the funds you have available, so make sure you check if your loved one is entitled to any financial assistance.
 With this knowledge you can start to search for people with the right experience, skills and personality to give the help your family needs.

-How do I find a home help?There are many different methods of finding and employing a home help.
+How do I find a home help?There are many different methods of finding and employing live in care specialists for home help.
 You could ask your friends and relatives, look in the small ads, try a care agency or use an introductory agency like hometouch.
 Each way has its own pros and cons.